astrolabsoftware/spark3D/docs/01_installation.md

 ## Requirements

 This library requires Spark 2.0+ (not tested for earlier version).
-The library has been tested with Scala 2.10.6 and 2.11.X.
+The library has been tested with Scala 2.11.
 If you want to use another version, feel free to contact us.
 In addition to Spark, the library has currently two external dependencies: [healpix](http://healpix.sourceforge.net/) and [spark-fits](https://github.com/JulienPeloton/spark-fits).
 Unfortunately, there are no Maven coordinates for healpix, so we release a jar of the latest version within spark3D under the `lib/` folder.

 ## Including spark3D in your project